linkspreed/linkspreed.com/Special_Works.md

+### 18.05.2023 (announcement Linkspreed)
+- 🎉 Heads up!
+We'll be rolling out version 4.2.1 of Linkspreed.com in the next few hours, which includes fixes for bugs reported by you! 🐛 Our team has been working hard to make sure you have the best user experience.
+What's your favorite feature on Linkspreed.com? #Linkspreed #BugFix #UserExperience 🤔

 ### 14.05.2023 (announcement Linkspreed)
 - 📢 Attention!
 We're excited to announce our new platform internal notifications!
 From now on, you'll receive all platform updates through notifications@linkspreed.com 📨 Please note that this is a change and do not reply to these emails as they're not monitored by us.
 Have you updated your notification settings yet? #LinkspreedUpdates #PlatformNotifications 💬